kaixin1528/audiophile-e-commerce/README.md

 for instance making the drop down menu slide down gradually or incorporate a locomotive scroll in which the images ease in slowly by the time I scroll down to their sections.

-Lastly, this project is great for backend development, so I believe I will come back to this project to work on the backend side when I feel comfortable in applying those required tech.
+Lastly, this project is great for backend development, so when I feel more comfortable I would switch to making API calls instead of using React's state management.

 ### Useful resources